Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/date_mocker.md

 ## Date injection

-Majora Clock component adds a service under key "majora.clock", which provides a `Majora\Framework\Date\Clock` object.
+Majora Clock component is referenced into DIC under the key "majora.clock", which provides a `Majora\Framework\Date\Clock` object.
-One useful method : `now()`, returning current date, formatted if first parameter is used.
+Only one public method : `now()`, which returns the current date holded by a DateTime object or a date string if you pass a `$format` parameter.

 You can use this class into your "time-reactive" services, to increase testability, and to be decoupled to date.